 Step 5: Add the sauce to the sweet potatoes and bake!

 Pour the gratin sauce over the sweet potatoes in the baking dish.
 Cover tightly with foil and bake for about 50 minutes, until the sweet potatoes are fork tender.
+Remove the foil and bake for another 10 minutes to allow the sauce to thicken up.

 Top with the Gruyère and the remaining parmesan, and return to the oven for another 10 minutes or until the cheese is melted and bubbly.
+Allow to stand for 10-15 minutes before serving so the sauce can set up.

-Recipe tips
+Expert tips

-- Take it easy when heating up the cream mixture.
-You really want to go low and slow.
+Take it easy when heating up the cream mixture: You really want to go low and slow.
 If you hit it with high heat, you could scorch the cream or cause the sauce to separate and the cheese to clump.
 And nobody wants that!

-- If you don't have fresh sage, you can substitute 2 teaspoons of dried sage, or 1 tablespoon of fresh thyme.
+Swap dried sage for fresh: If you don't have fresh sage, you can substitute 2 teaspoons of dried sage, or 1 tablespoon of fresh thyme.

 FAQ